Information for educational purposes only

 • OpenGL high-res renderer included.

-The optional hardware-accelerated mode is present.
+The optional hardware-accelerated mode is included.

 • Four-player multitap support.